-Prerequisite: ACT Math score of 20, COMPASS Algebra score of 41, CLASSIC ACCUPLACER Elementary score of 81 or above, ACCUPLAER NG QAS score of 254 or above, or a grade of "C" or higher in MATH 00903 Intermediate Algebra; AND ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, Classic ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in ACAD 0303 Basic Composition.
+Prerequisite: ACT Math score of 20, COMPASS Algebra score of 41, CLASSIC ACCUPLACER Elementary score of 81 or above, ACCUPLAER NG QAS score of 254 or above, or a grade of "C" or higher in MATH 00903 Intermediate Algebra; AND ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in ACAD 0213 Reading.
 Offered in the fall and spring semesters.
 This course includes study of functions including, but not limited to, absolute value, quadratic, polynomial, rational, logarithmic, and exponential, systems of equations, and matrices.
 (GE, ACTS EQUIVALENT COURSE NUMBER: MATH 1103)